larsschwegmann/coroperate-backend/README.md

 # coroperate-backend
+This is the back-end code for **coroperate**, an app that we developed for the [#WirVsVirus Hackathon](https://wirvsvirushackathon.org/) of the German government.
+Check out a description of our project on [Devpost](https://devpost.com/software/34_nachbarschaftshilfe_coroperate) or watch the pitch video on [YouTube](https://www.youtube.com/watch?v=vWjDtBLyH1g&feature=emb_logo).

+This repo contains the back-end of the app, a REST API built with [django](https://www.djangoproject.com/) and [django REST framework](https://www.django-rest-framework.org/).

+## Set up
 You need Python 3.6 or newer.

-## Set up
 Clone and enter the repo:
 ```
 git clone git@github.com:larsschwegmann/coroperate-backend.git